Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Get Rid of Wasp and Hornet Nests Around Home

-Before you try to remove wasp or hornet nests by yourself on a ladder, consider following the pest control strategies listed in the associated links and using the products and tips suggested throughout this DIY guide.
+Before you try to remove wasp or hornet nests on a ladder, consider following the pest control strategies listed in the associated links and using the products and tips suggested throughout this DIY guide.

 For a physical sample, refer to the image above.
-On the left is a paper wasp nest and on the right is a hornet nest.
+On the left is a paper wasp nest, and on the right is a hornet nest.

 What To Do Before Taking Nest Down

-• Create A Path of Escape: Whether or not your selected pesticide spray works on contact, it would be best to make sure you have a clear path of escape once applied.
+- Create a Path of Escape: Whether or not your selected pesticide spray works on contact, it would be best to make sure you have a clear path of escape once applied.
 Move objects out of the way near the pest site to avoid tripping or delay in escape, but do not touch things infested with wasp or hornets.

 How to Remove Wasp and Hornet Nest